jhon-ran/MyGooglePage/README.md

 # MyGooglePage

 Google clone webpage done only with HTML & CSS as an assignmet for the The Hacking Project training.
+1st assignment